Sandjab/ShowBees/README.md

 ---
-## Credits & Notes
+## References, Credits & Notes
-- Most of this repository code is a reuse of the (either untouched, slightly modified or heavily refactored) code from:
+- Part of this repository code is a reuse of (or is inspired from) the (either untouched, slightly modified, heavily refactored or totally rewritten) code from:
   - **Nolasco, Ines** : https://www.researchgate.net/profile/Ines_Nolasco
   - **Khellouf, Leila** : https://fr.linkedin.com/in/leila-khellouf-174704197
   - **Fourer, Dominique** : https://www.researchgate.net/profile/Dominique_Fourer , https://fourer.fr/